University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/resequencing/resequencing.md

 ## FastQC

-Using what you leared last week, run FastQC across the raw data for the `SRR11140748` sample and inspect the FastQC reports.
+Using what you learned last week, run FastQC across the raw data for the `SRR11140748` sample and inspect the FastQC reports.

 ### Questions